maize-genetics/phg_v2/docs/export_data.md

   --sample-file sample_names.txt \
   -o output/hvcf_files
 ```
+If a --regions-file is specified, then only variants overlapping those positions will be exported.
+The regions-file
+must be either a bedfile or a vcf file and must have either a .bed or a .vcf extension.

 ### Create FASTA data
 While haplotype sequences are abstracted to MD5 hashes in hVCF